 Going to an indoor ski resort is probably the best offseason training option for snowboard riders (and skiers too), especially those with real snow.
-In this article, I am going to talk about the world’s biggest indoor ski resort as of 2018 – Harbin Wanda Indoor Ski and Winter Sports Resort located in China.
+In this article, I am going to talk about the world’s biggest indoor ski resort – Harbin Wanda Indoor Ski and Winter Sports Resort located in China.

 Encompassing a total area of around 80,000 square meters, although they don’t have the longest indoor run in the world, the Harbin Indoor Ski Resort is the biggest in overall size.

 There are 6 runs, 2 very long magic carpets (150m long!) and 2 chairlifts in the main hall, plus a snow playing area including a snow castle and another first timer area with more 2 magic carpets.
 The runs are suitable for all levels, from beginner to advanced snowboarders, while 2 out of the 6 runs are moguls and park facilities.
 You can learn more from this Telegraph news report last year, or watch this video for a quick glance.

 As a snowboarding instructor based in Asia, I had been to this indoor ski resort several times with my students and friends.
 Overall I gotta say I just love this place.

 - Why I Love Harbin Indoor Ski Resort?

 - How to Get to Harbin Wanda Indoor Ski Resort?